bgarnb/riddles/README.md

-This is a testing code based on minar and aframe libraries
+This is a testing code based on mindar and aframe libraries